 Very easy to use, ultra-low power Wi-Fi module, which can run directly on batteries.
-Designed for developers at all skill levels from advanced to those who just start building IOT devices.
+Designed for developers at all skill levels from advanced to those just starting to build IOT devices.

-Cricket is a perfect choice if you want to build IOT end nodes such as sensors, alarms, buttons, switches, etc. to report data and events instantenously from remote locations.
+Cricket is a perfect choice if you want to build IOT end nodes such as sensors, alarms, buttons, switches, etc. to report data and events instantaneously from remote locations.
 What is really cool is the ultra-low power feature, which will make your devices to run on single batteries for a very long time (for years in many use cases).

 * Ultra-low power, deep sleeep 0.5uA, true 0A (i.e. in a button device)

 * Operates directly on batteries 1.0V-3.5V (AA, AAA, AAAA, ...)

 * Sends data and events with ~3 seconds latency